Vanille-N/tree-beamer/README.md

 by Neven Villani

-Slides and sources for the presentation of Tree Borrows at the [RFMIG](https://www.eventbrite.com/o/rust-formal-methods-interest-group-34404947509) (_Rust Formal Methods Interest Group_) session of Monday, May 29th 2023 (7PM CEST).
+Slides and sources for presentations of Tree Borrows.

+This branch (`rfmig`) is specific to the [RFMIG](https://www.eventbrite.com/o/rust-formal-methods-interest-group-34404947509) (_Rust Formal Methods Interest Group_) session of Monday, May 29th 2023 (7PM CEST) and the contents of the slides are frozen as of May 31st 2023.

+Other branches may contain material not presented here.

 Related:
 - [Tree Borrows by Example](https://perso.crans.org/vanille/treebor/)